techmo-pl/dictation-client/cpp/README.md

   --session-id arg            Session ID to be passed to the service.
 If not
                               specified, the service will generate a default session ID itself.
   --streaming                 If present, will perform asynchronous RPC.
+This is obligatory for audio content larger than 3.5 MB.
   --time-offsets arg (=0)     If true, returns also recognized word time
                               offsets.
   --single-utterance arg (=1) Whether to perform continuous recognition (false)